modem7/docker-apt-cacher-ng/README.md

 ```

 ## Getting https://download.docker.com to cache
-If you want to cache your Docker.com downloads, you'll need to change the repo from https to http.
+If you want to cache your Docker.com downloads, you'll need to change the repo on your client from https to http.

 For example, if you're following the [Ubuntu install](https://docs.docker.com/engine/install/ubuntu/) instructions, you'll need to do change the following:
 Instead of